Georgia to release report on presidential race hand tally

-ATLANTA (AP) — Georgia election officials expect to release a report Thursday on a hand tally of the presidential race, and they have repeatedly said they expect it to affirm Democrat Joe Biden's narrow lead over Republican President Donald Trump.
+ATLANTA (AP) — Georgia election officials said they expected to release a report Thursday on a hand tally of the presidential race, and they have repeatedly said they expect it to affirm Democrat Joe Biden's narrow lead over Republican President Donald Trump.

 The hand tally of about 5 million votes stemmed from an audit required by a new state law and wasn’t in response to any suspected problems with the state’s results or an official recount request.
 The state has until Friday to certify results that have been certified and submitted by the counties.

 The counties were supposed to finish the hand count by 11:59 p.m.
 Wednesday.
-Gabriel Sterling, who oversaw the implementation of the state's new voting system, said he expected the secretary of state's office to put out a report on the results by midday Thursday.
+Gabriel Sterling, who oversaw the implementation of the state's new voting system, said he expected the secretary of state's office to put out a report on the results by midday Thursday but no results had been released by early evening.

 Once the state certifies the election results, the losing campaign has two business days to request a recount if the margin remains within 0.5%.
 That recount would be done using scanners that read and tally the votes and would be paid for by the counties, Sterling said.